roboto-ai/robologs-px4-actions/actions/tag_ulog/README.md

 # tag_ulog

-This Action converts ulg files to csv files
+This Action adds tags to a dataset by scanning ULog files (.ulg) for any ERROR messages.

+Under the hood, it uses the [pyulog](https://github.com/PX4/pyulog) library.

 ## Getting started